18 Top PE Activities for Dynamic Physical Education Classes

 Instructions:

-1. Each student, or students in a group station, begins with 9 cups.
+Each student or group starts with 9 cups.

-3. Once the pyramids are constructed, students must then de-stack the cups back into single stacks as quickly as possible.
+Build three pyramids of three cups each, then de-stack back into single stacks as fast as possible.

-5. Increase the challenge for by having them create different pyramid configurations or by increasing the number of cups per pyramid.
+Increase challenge by trying different configurations or adding more cups per pyramid.

 Station Activity 2: Ball Handling Skills

-Equipment Needed: Basketballs or playground balls suitable for the age and skill level of the students.
+Equipment Needed: Basketballs or playground balls appropriate for age and skill level.

 Instructions:

-2. They practice the rainbow toss, moving the ball in an arc from one hand to the other across the body.
+Rainbow toss — move the ball in an arc from hand to hand across the body.

-3. They circle the ball around the waist, then legs, then head, maintaining grip throughout.
+Circle the ball around the waist, then legs, then head.

-6. Students are encouraged to invent and try out their own ball handling exercises.
+Encourage students to invent and try their own ball handling challenges.

 Station Activity 3: Javelin (Pool Noodle) Throw